leozulfiu/multitape-turing-machine/README.md

 # multitape turing machine

 An implementation of a multitape Turing Machine.
-It uses three tapes over one so it calculates faster (less state transition needed).
+It uses three tapes over one so it calculates faster (less state transitions needed).
 The application is written with [Processing](http://processing.org/).

 ![alt tag](https://raw.githubusercontent.com/leozulfiu/multitape-turing-machine/master/screenshots/demo.gif)